mjbradvica/personal-website-articles/2022/coding-standard-series/fight-early-in-the-project.md

-# Fight Early in Your Project, Then Bury the Hatchet

-How many coding standard fights do you have on a project?
+# Establish Coding Standards Early

+Tabs vs Spaces
+Semicolon placement
+Parenthesis around lambdas

+These are just a few examples, but how many altercations regarding coding standards have you had on your projects?

-How many times have you had to nit-pick at pull request become someone did not "follow the rules"?
+How many times have you had to comment a pull request because someone did not follow the rules?

-The idea answer is zero.
+The ideal answer is zero.

-The next best answer is one fight, and no pull request where someone had to exercise their inner passive aggressive demons.

-Tabs vs spaces.
-How many indents.
-Parenthesis with lambdas.
+We get to zero when we establish standards and rules early.
+After all, languages are based on standardization of meaning--this includes code.

+Minimizing disagreements in pull requests exorcises the inner passive-aggressive demons that otherwise may arise.

-All of these are silly arguments that do nothing to provide a better product to your customer.
-Because ultimately the only way your product makes money is if you can deliver a good project at an acceptable price to your customer.
-They don't care about what line endings you choose.
+Arguing over coding standards improves neither product nor experience.
+Ultimately, delivering a good product at an acceptable price to your customer should take priority.
+Customers don't care about what line endings you choose, as long as you choose in the beginning.

-## Pick a style, and stick with it
+## Pick a Style, and Stick with It

 The only thing that matters is consistency in your project.

-I would rather work on a project that I disagreed with every style rules that was consistent, than one that half-enforced the rules I did prefer.
+We don't have to agree with every rule, or even like it, but we must stay consistent.

-Pick a set of rules and enforce them at all costs.
-Don't let a rogue developer who thinks, "the rules don't apply to me" to erode team morale by skirting the rules that everyone else has to adhere to.
+Pick a set of rules, then enforce them at all costs.
+Don't let a rogue developer erode your team's morale by skirting the rules that everyone else must follow.

-## Use the compiler to enforce the rules
+## Use the Compiler to Enforce the Rules

 Embrace the compiler.
-It's a soulless entity that doesn't play favorites.
-A perfect vehicle to keep your team in check at all times.
+It's a soulless entity that doesn't play favorites--a perfect vehicle to keep your team in check at all times.

-You can even have it so the compiler will fail the ability to build the project unless all rules are enforced.
-The best way of not having to deal with an issue in a pull request is for the issue to never have the issue in the first place.
+You can even make it so that the compiler will fail to build the project unless all rules are enforced.
+Save time and money by having the compiler do the dirty work for you.

-## Use the default rule if your team can't decide
+## Use the Default Rule if Your Team Can't Decide

-Most languages already have coding standards that the teams have decided to use internally.
-Use these when you can't come to a conclusion about a certain rule.
+Most language teams readily publish a set of recommended rules.
+Reference these when your own team can't decide on a certain rule.
+ESLint has a [recommended](https://eslint.org/docs/rules/) ruleset.
+Microsoft [publishes](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) their recommended code rules.
+There's always one who will fall on a sword or die on a hill for a trivial rule.
+If you are unable to reach a conclusion, agree ahead of time to defer to the language standard.

 ## Conclusion

-Fighting over coding styles and rules is an exercise in stupid.
-How you structure code is an internal team detail that a customer will have zero knowledge of.
+Fighting over coding styles and rules is an exercise in futility.
+How you structure your code is entirely  an internal team detail.
+Air your grievances early, then hit the ground coding.
+If your team is unable to come to a conclusion, then defer to the standard for that language or framework.

-* Fights over coding styles and rules are stupid
-* If your going to fight over them, do it on day one then never do it again
-* Use the compiler to enforce your rules
-* Use the already existing rules that other teams have adopted